ERCO Rise & Fall Pendant Lamp

 ERCO was founded in 1934 by Arnold Reininger (1907-2003), Karl Reeber and Paul Buschhaus in Lüdenscheid, Germany.
 The company name ERCO represents a phonetic abbreviation of the founding name “Reininghaus & Co.“.

 The company is still in family ownership.
 During the early years, ERCO produced parts for lamps.
-In particular a spring-supported rise & fall retracting mechanism for pendant lamps, as you can see with this light.
+In particular a spring-supported rise & fall retracting mechanism, as you can see with this pendant lamp.
+It was a big success.

 In the 1930’s the industrial production of complete luminaires was started.
 After the Second World War Arnold Reininger and Karl Reeber continued the company, co-founder Paul Buschhaus had died in the war.